brugnara/background-job-system/readme.md

 What do I mean with ASAP?
 As soon as possible, in this server means as far as the tick clocks, and this happens every minute.

+## Database

+For this test, Sqlite3 is used.

 ## Tests